Maine has voted yes to recreational marijuana, with a margin of 3.995 votes in favor

-The law would allow stores, manufacturers and distributors to set up shop in the state.
+The new law will allow stores, manufacturers and distributors to set up shop in the state.

-People could also grow six plants for personal use as long as it was in an enclosed area with a lock.
-The law would create fines for growing marijuana within public view.
+People can also grow six plants for personal use as long as it is in an enclosed area with a lock.
+The law will create fines for growing marijuana within public view.
 You could also get fined for smoking it in a public place or in a moving vehicle.

-No marijuana businesses would be allowed to set up shop within 1,000 feet of a school and 500 feet of a community facility.
+No marijuana businesses will be allowed to set up shop within 1,000 feet of a school and 500 feet of a community facility.

-Nevada would put a 15% excise tax on it.
-The money would go to support schools and the regulation of the drug.
+Nevada will also put a 15% excise tax on it.
+The money will go to support schools and the regulation of the drug.

 A number of legislators and unions have voiced support for the measure.
-Conservative megadonor and casino owner Sheldon Adelson is against it.
-A number of legislators have voiced support for legalization, suggesting that it could bring additional tourist revenue to the state.
+Conservative megadonor and casino owner Sheldon Adelson was against it.
+A number of legislators voiced support for legalization, suggesting that it could bring additional tourist revenue to the state.